lidom/RM_ES_Script/docs/index.md

 - **Location:** Room 0.042
-- **Supervision meetings:** From November to January at the office of JProf.
+- **Supervision meetings:** From Nov. to Jan. at the office of JProf.
 Liebl

 **Deadline for submission of term papers:** Feb.
 28, 2019, via e-mail to [dliebl@uni-bonn.de](mailto:dliebl@uni-bonn.de)